Open this page in a new tab

 Morhange et al (2006)

-~1000 BCE CE Coastal Uplift
+11th century BCE Coastal Uplift

-Morhange et al (2006:91) noted that
+Morhange et al. (2006:91) noted that

 A review of the vertical movements having affected Lebanon during the late Holocene shows that tectonic uplift of the coastal areas occurred around 3000 yr BP, in the 6th century AD, and possibly in the 10th to 11th centuries AD (Pirazzoli 2005, Morhange et al., submitted).

-Morhange et al (2006:91) noted that
+Morhange et al. (2006:91) noted that

 A review of the vertical movements having affected Lebanon during the late Holocene shows that tectonic uplift of the coastal areas occurred around 3000 yr BP, in the 6th century AD, and possibly in the 10th to 11th centuries AD (Pirazzoli 2005, Morhange et al., submitted).